 - Communicate in routine tasks requiring a simple and direct exchange of information on topics given above.

 - Understand and fluently use everyday expressions and phrases in predictable situations.

-- Improve their understanding and knowledge of China with a particular focus on Chinese culture; have better understanding of Chinese deep-rooted cultural tradition which significantly influences the way Chinese people develop their business relationships with the West.
+- Improve their understanding and knowledge of China with a particular focus on Chinese culture; have a better understanding of Chinese deep-rooted cultural tradition which significantly influences the way Chinese people develop their business relationships with the West.
 (CHN10050 Chinese Culture)

 - Understand the context, processes and issues relating to politics and media in contemporary China, and China's role in the international arena.
 (CHN10100 Chinese Politics and Media)

-- Get to know the legal system in China generally as well as to some core legal rules governing and regulating the operation of business in China, familiarise themselves with the operation of China’s contemporary legal system, so as to deal with legal issues while doing business in China.
+- Get to know the legal system in China generally as well as some core legal rules governing and regulating the operation of business in China, familiarise themselves with the operation of China’s contemporary legal system, so as to deal with legal issues while doing business in China.
 (CHN20050 Chinese Law)